Web designers looking at computer screen inside agency office

 How to Change Your WordPress Header Logo

-It’s become common practice for site owners to prominently display their logo in the top left corner of every page on their site, making it easy for users to identify the website they’re on and navigate back to the homepage of that site by clicking the logo.
+It’s become common practice for site owners to display their logo in the top left corner of every page on their site, making it easy for users to identify the website they’re on and navigate back to the homepage of that site by clicking the logo.

 Because of this, one of the first things you’ll want to set up after creating a new WordPress site (and implementing your chosen theme) is that top-corner logo.